Iggy Pop: Film, television and radio career

-As an actor Pop has appeared in a number of movies, including Sid and Nancy (a non-speaking cameo role), The Color of Money, Hardware (voice only), The Crow: City of Angels, The Rugrats Movie, Snow Day, Coffee and Cigarettes (opposite Tom Waits, in the third segment of the film, "Somewhere in California"), Cry-Baby, Dead Man, Tank Girl and Atolladero, a Spanish science fiction Western.
-He was wanted to play Funboy in the original The Crow movie, but his recording schedule would not permit him.
-In February 2009, he played the character Victor in the movie Suck.
-Pop was featured alongside indie starlet Greta Gerwig in the film Art House, which premiered at the Nashville Film Festival in April 2010.
+As an actor Pop has appeared in a number of movies including children's movies.
+Movie appearances include: Sid and Nancy (a non-speaking cameo role), The Color of Money, Hardware (voice only), The Crow: City of Angels (Iggy wanted to play Funboy in the original The Crow movie, but his recording schedule would not permit him.), The Rugrats Movie, Snow Day, Coffee and Cigarettes (opposite Tom Waits, in the third segment of the film, "Somewhere in California"), Tank Girl and Atolladero, a Spanish science fiction Western.
+Pop worked with Johnny Depp on several films: they appeared together in Cry-Baby and Dead Man.

 Pop has also appeared in many television series, including Tales from the Crypt, The Adventures of Pete & Pete, where he played Nona's dad in the second and third season, and Star Trek: Deep Space Nine, in which he played Yelgrun in the episode "The Magnificent Ferengi".
 With the Stooges, he was featured in an episode of MTV's Bam's Unholy Union as the main band performing at Bam Margera's wedding.
 Additionally, a portion of the music video for Pop's "Butt Town" was featured on an episode of Beavis and Butt-Head.
-Pop voiced Lil' Rummy on the Comedy Central show Lil' Bush, and also provided the voice for a character in the English-language version of the 2007 animated film Persepolis.
+Pop also voiced a cameo in the American Dad! episode "American Dream Factory" as Jerry, the drummer, in Steve Smith's band.
+Pop played himself as the DJ of the fictional rock station Liberty Rock Radio 97.
+8 in the video game Grand Theft Auto IV.
+The Stooges song "I Wanna Be Your Dog" was featured on the same station.
+Pop appears as a character in the Adult Swim animated comedy-adventure series The Venture Bros..
+He is one of the bodyguards, along with Klaus Nomi, of David Bowie, who is "The Sovereign" of the Guild of Calamitous Intent.
+Pop has some unclear super-powers, which he uses when he and Nomi turn against Bowie.